 5. Can it reject a deal by itself?

-No. It can impose changes to deals, like walling off part of an American business from foreigners.
-But the president has sole authority to stop a takeover.
+No. It can impose changes to deals, like walling off part of an American business from foreigners, but only the president has authority to stop a takeover.
 That has happened only five times since 1990.
 Barack Obama stopped two deals in eight years in office.
 Trump has blocked two in six months.
 Still, CFIUS concerns are often enough to undo a deal.
 That’s because companies will walk away rather than go to the president and risk being branded a national security threat.

 7. How can I follow the committee’s work?